The Hero Visits

 When I said that, Niku seemed surprised that I had kept "Niku" as part of her name, blinking her eyes.

 In the end, I went with Kuroinu since she's a black dog.
-It has a similar feel to Kreuz, so I'm proud of it.
+I'd like to think it sounds similar enough to something like "Kreuz."
 It's definitely not cutting corners.
 Definitely not.

-… When deciding on the name, I asked Ichika about it, and apparently beastkin place extreme importance on their names—even more than their own lives.
+… When deciding on the name, I asked Ichika about it, and apparently beastkin place extreme importance on their names, even more than their own lives.
 Once they accept something as their name, they'll keep it in their hearts no matter what anyone says.
-She told me countless examples—with the frequency that grade-schoolers say "I'll bet my life on it," except these were actually life-or-death situations—and my only reaction was "this is bad."
+She told me countless examples.
+They were at the frequency of grade-schoolers saying "I'll bet my life on it," except these actually involved life-or-death situations.
+My only reaction was "this is bad."

-And if her name accurately describes what she is, she should be somewhat satisfied instinctively, hence "Kuroinu." … Yes.
+And if her name already accurately describes what she is, that should satisfy her instincts somewhat, hence "Kuroinu." … Yes.
 It's definitely not cutting corners.
-This is serious.
-Serious, I say!
+This is a serious matter.
+Serious!

-… At least I hope she doesn't explode until Niku becomes an adult.
-I don't want to have to use the slave collar to strangle her neck if I can help it.
+… At least I hope it doesn't explode until Niku becomes an adult.
+I'd rather not have to resort to the slave collar's choking function if I can help it.

-"So, let's go re-register your name at the guild tomorrow.
-It'll cost some money, but that shouldn't be a problem.
+"So, let's go re-register your name at the guild tomorrow… It seems it'll cost some money, but that shouldn't be a problem.
 We have gold coins.
-Understand?"
+Got it?"

 "Y-yes!"